 Ba Bao Zhou (Eight Treasure Congee)

-/ Marcia & MB GL AdminsBa Bao Zhou (Eight Treasure Congee) is a nutritious and delicious warm porridge to enjoy during colder months.
+/ GL AdminsBa Bao Zhou (Eight Treasure Congee) is a nutritious and delicious warm porridge to enjoy during colder months.
 This dish is high in protein and fiber to give you energy and stimulate digestion and is rich in vitamins, minerals, and nutrients to reduce blood pressure and to stimulate the spleen and stomach.
 Ba Bao Zhou also calms the liver, enriches the blood, and aids brain function.

 *Note: This recipe contains some ingredients that you won’t find at most grocery stores.
 They can be found on Amazon or at your local Asian market.